Upcoming Events

 Thistle Hall, Cuba Street, Te Aro, Wellington

-Joint exhibition with Mary Livingstone and Margaret Elliot.
-More details about the exhibition and events to come!
+Joint exhibition with Margaret Elliot, Mary Livingstone and Nicole Miller.
+Read about the exhibition and evening events here

 All profits from Nicole Miller’s artworks sold support Explore Your Coast.